 When you jump ahead , name your target or destination and your approach.
 Everyone describes how they get there and you all roll together as long as you have one person on point rolling Soul, one person on logistics rolling Body, and one person on cleanup rolling Mind.

 On a success, you make it, no problem.

 On a tilt, you're tagged.
 Cut to your mistake before the consequences have manifested.

 On a failure, that escalated quickly.
 Cut to the very problematic corner you find yourself in.

-When you spend a few hours doing the dirty work, resupplying, or keeping watch, restore up to 10 CASH
+When one of you does the dirty work, resupplying, or keeping watch, restore up to 10 CASH

-When you spend a few hours socialising or hanging out with crewmates or contacts, restore up to 10 REP.
+When one of you socialises or hangs out with crewmates or contacts, restore up to 10 REP.

-When you spend a few hours tending to the needs of a recovering crewmate, spend a tension and restore 1d10 of one of their resiliences.
+When one of you tends to the needs of a recovering crewmate, spend a tension and restore 1d10 of one of their resiliences.